atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

 The next meeting of the Board is scheduled for **Wednesday, October 25, 2023**.
+At this meeting, which will be held virtually only, the Board will hear Committee reports and federal agency updates; a vote to approve the March 2023 draft meeting minutes is also scheduled.
+Greg Fehribach will chair this meeting.
+Additional details will be published as they become available.

 ## Future Board Meetings